canstralian/CodeSnippetBot/CONTRIBUTING.md

 We recommend using Black for code formatting.
 Use flake8 to check for style issues.
 Write clear and concise docstrings for functions and classes.

+Reporting Issues
+If you encounter any issues or have suggestions for improvements, please check our issue tracker and open a new issue if necessary.

+Thank you for contributing!